mgallegoa/templates/README.md

                ██║░╚═╝░██║██║░░██║██║░╚███║╚██████╔╝███████╗███████╗
                ╚═╝░░░░░╚═╝╚═╝░░╚═╝╚═╝░░╚══╝░╚═════╝░╚══════╝╚══════╝

-Templates useful to work like software engineer.
 Contain templates for readme, aws, java-projects, node-projects. etc

 > [!NOTE]
 > The name of the files are self explanatory, for example: template-aws-ec2-AmazonLinux2023-user-data-install-docker.txt contain the user data to set up an ec2 instance in aws and install docker.